 By default, SureLock won’t allow any non-whitelisted applications to launch on the device, even from within a whitelisted app.
 It also offers Suppress Notification Panel feature to ensure users do not get access to any other app notification.

-Businesses can also take advantage of secured screen pinning functionality by enrolling devices under COSU using the SureMDM solution.
+Businesses can also take advantage of secured screen pinning functionality by enrolling devices under Dedicated Devices (formerly called COSU or Corporate-Owned Single-Use) using the SureMDM solution.
 For example, if a business requires a single application to run on their company-owned devices, they can create and apply a respective profile to their devices using SureMDM.
 This will ensure that the end users will not have the option to exit the kiosk mode.